 What Do ISPs Do with Your Browsing Data

-ISPs save your browsing data and history for many reasons, such as censorship, bandwidth throttling, targeted advertising, etc. You’ll find here a detailed list of what your ISP does with your browsing data:
+ISPs save your browsing data and history for many reasons, such as censorship, bandwidth throttling, targeted advertising, etc. Below, you can find a detailed list of what your ISP does with your browsing data:

 1. Bandwidth Throttling

-You may notice a reduction in your internet speed after using the internet for an extended period or downloading a large file.
-This is the effect of bandwidth throttling.
+Have you ever noticed a reduction in your internet speed after using the internet for an extended period or downloading a large file?
+This is due to the effect of bandwidth throttling.
 ISPs throttle users’ internet connection when they engage in torrenting or other activities requiring a large volume of data.

 Most ISPs focus on online activities like streaming, P2P file sharing, and gaming that consume a considerably large bandwidth.
 They can do this by observing the IP addresses of popular streaming services and monitoring your traffic to detect common P2P protocols.